-- A 25-liter backpack for full day treks to the Base of Torres del Paine and French Valley (you can leave your big backpack in El Chileno and Italiano camps, and then pick it up on the way back).
+- A 25-liter backpack for full day treks to the Base of Torres del Paine and French Valley (you can leave your big backpack in Central and Italiano camps, and then pick it up on the way back).

-- Plenty of batteries (there are no electrical sockets to charge batteries).
+- Enough batteries (energy is produced in a sustainable way, so not always there are no sockets to charge batteries).

-- Winter hat and gloves for the cold.
+- Winter hat and gloves for cold temperatures.

 - Cap to protect yourself from the sun.

 - Ziploc bags or similar (to store the garbage).